Titanium Sample Preparation

 - 600 grit: Final grinding step (30-60 seconds)

 Important: Rotate the sample 90° between each grit to ensure complete removal of previous scratches.
-Use water as a lubricant and maintain consistent pressure.
+Use water as a lubricant and keep force light — heavy downforce on Ti drives deformation twins into the surface that the rest of the prep ladder cannot remove.
 Clean the sample thoroughly between steps to prevent contamination.
-Titanium can work-harden, so avoid excessive grinding time.

 Polishing removes grinding scratches and prepares a mirror-like surface.
 For titanium, diamond polishing followed by oxide polishing typically yields excellent results.
 Use appropriate cloths and maintain consistent pressure to avoid contamination and relief.